 - Assistant Professor of Pastoral Ministry and Missions

-- Assistant Director of Spanish Language Church Worker Formation Program
+- Director of Spanish Language Church Worker Formation Program

-The Rev. Dr. Don Wiley serves as assistant professor of Pastoral Ministry and Missions and assistant director of Spanish Language Church Worker Formation at Concordia Theological Seminary (CTSFW), Fort Wayne.
+The Rev. Dr. Don Wiley serves as Assistant Professor of Pastoral Ministry and Missions and Director of Spanish Language Church Worker Formation at Concordia Theological Seminary (CTSFW), Fort Wayne.
 He joined the faculty in 2018 after serving a year at CTSFW as Mission Specialist and Guest Professor (2017–2018).

 He earned his M.Div. from CTSFW in 1992 after returning from a two-year vicarage in Panama (where he served in church planting from 1989–1991).
 He immediately began study in the S.T.M. program, serving as the graduate assistant for the Exegetical Department until he was called and ordained to serve as a missionary to Panama to work in leadership development and pastoral formation (1994–1997).
 When he returned to the United States, he accepted a call to St. John Evangelical Lutheran Church of Colton, California, where he served from January 1998 until August 2013.
 During his pastoral ministry at St. John, he completed his S.T.M. at CTSFW (majoring in New Testament Exegetical Study with a minor in Systematic Theology).
 In 2009 he defended his thesis entitled, “An Exegetical Study of Hebrews 6:4–6: Apostasy and Renewal to Repentance.”